How to heal after a break up or divorce

 Of course, that doesn’t negate the fact that a breakup (and by breakup we mean any kind of separation, an end of a relationship or a divorce) is a very painful moment.
 And it is followed by an equally painful, long and difficult process: the process of healing.

-Step 2: Recognize that breakups are emotional roller-coasters
+Step 2: Recognize that breakup emotions are normal

 You’re bound to experience a wave of emotions after a breakup.
 These emotions can be: